 Recommended Nearby Tours

 - Electric Bike Tour – As San Sebastián sprawls along the coast (and over a few hills), electric bikes are a fantastic way to get around.
-The company, Go Local, offers free walking tours and bike rentals from their office in Plaza Sarriegi, right by La Bretxa Market, behind the main tourist office on the Boulevard.
-2-minute walk (0.1 mile).
+The company, Go Local, offers free walking tours and bike rentals from their office in Plaza Sarriegi, right by La Bretxa Market, behind the main tourist office on the Boulevard (0.1 mile).

 - Mimo – Located in the basement of Hotel Maria Cristina, this reputable company offers several high-end gastronomic experiences, including pintxo tours, wine tours, and private cooking classes.
-4-minute walk (0.2 mile).
+(0.2 mile).

 - Pintxos Like a Local – This guided tour of the historic center’s best pintxo bars is fabulous, with tons of fun facts and a good range of bars and local delicacies included in the price; the same company also does cider tours if you fancy getting out of the city.
-Tours set out from the cathedral, an 11-minute walk (0.6 mile) from the hotel.
+Tours set out from the cathedral (0.6 mile).

 Best Nearby Pintxo Bars